What are your chances of acceptance?

 What’s Covered:

-If you’re applying for college scholarships, then you may be invited to interview if you make it past the initial screening round.
+When applying for college scholarships, you may be invited to interview if you make it past the initial screening round.
 The interview may feel nerve-wracking, but being offered one is great news!

-Not sure how to start preparing?
-Here, we’ll give you 30 of those questions and provide example answers to help you to think about how to respond.
+Not sure how to prepare?
+Here are 30 popular scholarship interview questions and example answers to help you to think about your responses.
 Use these examples as a stepping stone for brainstorming and drafting your own unique responses.
 You can apply this same formula to many other scholarship interview questions as well.

 Getting to Know You Questions